Have you ever wondered if the Dave Ramsey Plan could really work for you?

 I will not say that this process is super easy, but I will say that it is totally worth every bit of sacrifice and discipline that you put into it.

-As you go through this overview of the Dave Ramsey plan, you should leave feeling confident that it is something you can definitely accomplish if you’re ready to really live like no one else.
+As you go through this overview of the Dave Ramsey Plan, you should leave feeling confident that it is something you can definitely accomplish if you’re ready to really live like no one else.

 What are the 7 Baby Steps of the Dave Ramsey Plan?